All classes are applicable for both Boys and Girls

 It’s important to add at least one ballet class to your weekly schedule to start.
 Then, add more as your time and budget permits.

 It can be extremely difficult to fix “bad habits” you create over the years by not learning proper dance technique.
-Ballet gives you the basic arm and leg movements you need in jazz, modern, tap, and ballroom.
+Ballet gives you the basic arm and leg movements also employed in jazz, modern, tap, and ballroom.
 It helps you find your center of balance, gain strength and agility and move gracefully.

 While some of the traditional ballerinas you see may be a little “stiff” in Hip Hop, they tend to have more control over their bodies in modern, jazz, ballroom, and other, dance styles.
 And they are almost always better turners.